Key Takeaway

-Like millions of Americans, if you are feeling overwhelmed with debt, you may want to consider debt settlement.
+Like millions of Americans, if you are overwhelmed with debt, you may want to consider debt settlement.
 You may be able to clear your accounts and save up to 50% on your original debts when you choose this option.

-The Covid-19 pandemic, rising inflation, and the volatile economic climate have led millions of Americans to sink deeper into debt.
+The COVID-19 pandemic, rising inflation, and the volatile economic climate have led millions of Americans to sink deeper into debt.
+Trying to stay afloat is a challenge in itself, let alone paying off debt.

-In 2022, the household debt in the U.S. rose to over $16 trillion compared to $13 trillion in 2019.
-Credit card balances recorded their highest-ever quarterly growth on record at $986 billion.
+In 2023, the household debt in the U.S. rose to over $17.5 trillion.
+Credit card balances rose to $1.13 trillion.

 What Is Debt Settlement?

-Debt settlement is a form of debt resolution help designed to resolve your outstanding debt for less than what you currently owe.
+Debt settlement is a form of debt resolution designed to resolve your outstanding debt for less than what you currently owe.
+A debt settlement company can negotiate with your debt collectors to settle your account for a lump-sum payment that is often substantially less than the current balance.

 How Debt Settlement Works